 Data sources

-The data sources consisted of (1) a “Students' approaches towards the scientific endeavor” questionnaire, which was distributed to the students after studying the curriculum, and (2) citations of students from the experimental group, collected by the teachers during studying the curriculum.
+The data sources consisted of (1) a “Students’ attitudes towards the scientific endeavor” questionnaire, which was distributed to the students after studying the curriculum, and (2) statements made by students from the experimental group, collected by the teachers after teaching the curriculum.

 The Likert-type scale questionnaire consisted of 13 closed items.
-The questionnaire items were adapted from previously published instruments (Authors, 2011) (see appendix A).
-The items) ∝cronbah=0.742) were divided into four indices: (1) requirements, conditions, and circumstances for making discoveries (statements 1, 4, 7, 10, and 13, and to a certain extent, also statement; (2) attitudes towards the scientists (statements 2, 6, and 8); (3) attitudes towards the discovery itself (statement 5); (4) implications for students and their perceptions of their own ability to make discoveries (statements 9, 11, and 12).
+The questionnaire items were adapted from previously published instruments (Authors, 2011) (see Appendix A).
+The items) ∝Cronbach =0.742) were divided into four indices: (1) requirements, conditions, and favorable circumstances for making discoveries (statements 1, 4, 7, 10, and 13, and to a certain extent, also statement; (2) attitudes towards the scientists (statements 2, 6, and 8); (3) attitudes towards the discovery itself (statement 5); (4) implications for students and their perceptions of their own ability to make discoveries (statements 9, 11, and 12).

 Curriculum

 We chose topics in science that are appropriate for primary, middle, and secondary school students and that are consistent with the curriculum.
 Wang & Cox-Petersen (2002) claimed that teachers gave importance to HOS activities if they were related to the curriculum.
-The following topics were chosen and integrated into the teaching units: the discovery of electrical current, the basis for the galvanic cell, by Galvani, for the 5th grade; the discovery of penicillin by Fleming and how it acts, for the 7th grade; the discovery of Archimedes’ principle of floating, for the 8th grade; and the discovery of the structure of the benzene ring by Kekulé, for the 10th grade.
-According to the Israeli curriculum, primary students (5th grades in our research) study science and technology (without separating it into different disciplines) about 3 hours a week.
-The students become acquainted with the discovery of electrical current when learning the topic "Production of electrical energy and utilization".
-This curriculum is interdisciplinary according to the STS approach, and the teacher has to emphasize scientific, technological, and socio-ethical aspects.
-According to the Israeli curriculum, middle-school students (7th and 8th grades) study 5 hours of science (usually 3 hours of biology and 2 hours of chemistry-physics).
-Archimedes' law was taught with the subject "the mass and volume of bodies" (measuring the volume of solids of a non-geometrical form that are immersed in water).
-However, in high school (10th grade), the situation is different: the students learn all 3 disciplines separately: biology, chemistry, and physics.
+The following topics were chosen and integrated into the teaching units: the discovery of the electrical current, the basis for the galvanic cell, by Galvani, for the 5th grade; the discovery of penicillin and its mechanism of action by Fleming, for the 7th grade; the discovery of Archimedes’ principle of floating, for the 8th grade; and the discovery of the structure of the benzene ring by Kekulé, for the 10th grade.
+According to the Israeli curriculum, primary school students (5th graders in our research) study science and technology (without separating the subject matter into different disciplines) for about 3 hours per week.
+The students learn about the discovery of the electrical current when studying the topic “The production and utilization of electrical energy.”
+This curriculum is interdisciplinary according to the STS approach, in which the teacher has to emphasize scientific, technological, and socio-ethical aspects.
+According to the Israeli curriculum, middle-school students (7th and 8th graders) study science for 5 hours per week (usually 3 hours of biology and 2 hours of chemistry-physics).
+Archimedes’ law was taught under the heading “The mass and volume of bodies” (measuring the volume of solids of a non-geometrical form that are immersed in water).
+Only in high school (10th grade) the situation changes and the 3 disciplines of biology, chemistry, and physics are taught separately.

 The traditional group studied the curriculum according to the instructions given to teachers in the guide books.
-The experimental group was exposed to details about the life and professional development of each of the four discoverers as well as the context and process that they underwent when making their discoveries.
-The story was told through a narrative text, but it also included photographs, drawings, YouTube videos, and charts, in attempting to relate to the other two dimensions of scientific knowledge: the conceptual and the methodological aspects.
+The experimental group was exposed to details about the life and professional development of each of the four discoverers as well as the context and process they lived through when making their discoveries.
+The story was told using a narrative text, but it also included photographs, drawings, YouTube videos, and charts aiming to relate to the other two dimensions of scientific knowledge: the conceptual and the methodological aspects.
 The teacher then distributed a handout giving a brief description of the discoverer and the process of research and discovery: